bookofproofs/bookofproofs.github.io/_sources/history/18th-century/bowditch.md

 **Nathaniel Bowditch** was an American mathematician who published works on navigation and astronomy.

 ### Mathematical Profile (Excerpt):
-* Although Nathaniel was born in Salem, Massachusetts, his family moved to Danvers, also in Massachusetts, while he was still a baby.
 * After a few years, when Nathaniel was seven years old, they returned to Salem.
-* This was a hard time for the Bowditch family.
-* Habakkuk Bowditch's business collapsed and the family hit really hard times financially.
-* Although Nathaniel went to school until he was ten years old, his formal education had to end at that point and he began working in his father's cooperage shop.
-* After two years of helping his father, Nathaniel became an apprentice clerk in the ship's chandler shop of Hodges and Ropes in Salem in 1785.
 * In 1790 Bowditch, aged seventeen by this time, changed his employers and began working for the shop of Samuel C Ward.
 * Although Bowditch was working as a clerk, he was educating himself throughout this period.
 * Bowditch's scientific career was largely one of self-education; the United States of his day afforded very little opportunity for research in astronomy and mathematical physics.